The Driving Test

 Did you know?

 - You can get points on your provisional licence.

 - Within 2 years of passing your driving test if you accumulate 6 points on your licence for traffic offences you will have to take your theory test and driving test again and you will still keep the 6 points.

-- You must be 17 to drive a car or a van in the UK (unless in receipt of a full disability allowance) however you can apply for you provisional licence up to 3 months in advance of your 17th Birthday
+- You must be 17 to drive a car or a van in the UK (unless in receipt of a full disability allowance) however you can apply for your provisional licence up to 3 months in advance of your 17th birthday.

 - The only person in the United Kingdom who is not required to have a driving licence in order to drive in the UK is the Queen.